The GAA would not exist without the communities we represent and serve.

 - Identify and access the range of national and local support services that are available to them in such circumstances

-See the TAB above to download your club's resource and follow the step by step guide to adopting your own plan.
+See the Critical Incident Response TAB above to download resources for your club and follow the step by step guide to adopting your own plan.
 Hopefully it will never be called into action.
 Should it be, it will prove invaluable.